ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 5) create a new transaction, sign it using the sender's secret key and send to the Ergo network.

-Note, that all the transaction creation is done off-chain using Appkit Transaction API, thus it is free of gas.
-To make it simple Appkit implements a library so that the basic transactions like this can be created using a single method call.
+Note, that all the transaction creation is done off-chain (for example using [Appkit](https://github.com/aslesarenko/ergo-appkit) Transaction API).
+Ergo network nodes don't need to repeat this creation, they only need to validate it.

 Thus, when in the Ethereum contract "We send amount from sender to recipient" we literally changing balances and update storage with the concrete set of commands, and this happens